 This is one of just a few of these which survive.
 You can find out more about their manufacture and history on the North Eastern Tile Company website, as well as details of newly made replica tile maps, which are available in a range of sizes.

 'A Sentimental Journey' (Whitby - Scarborough) 1966

 Visit the Yorkshire Film Archive page to watch the film (approximately 12 minutes).

-Whitby’s Engine Stable, to give it its ‘official title’, was originally built in 1847 and was designed by the renowned G T Andrews.
-It is a Grade II listed buildings situated right in the heart of Whitby Town and is an iconic building.
-It is currently on the market for £40,000.
-Find out more on the Whitby Engine Shed website.
+Whitby’s Engine Stable, to give it its ‘official title’, was originally built in 1847 and was designed by the renowned G T Andrews who also designed Whitby Station.
+It is a Grade II listed building and situated right in the heart of Whitby Town and is an iconic building.
+It is now in private ownership.

 More about Whitby

 See the events section on this website for information about: Goth Weekends; 1940s Festival; Whitby Regatta; Whitby Folk Week; Music & Ale Trains.
 Go to www.visitwhitby.com for news, events, restaurants, attractions and accommodation.